 The log handler of sudo will map each Python log level of a message to the appropriate sudo debug level.
-The sudo debug system will only receive messages that are not filtered out by the Python loggers.
+Note however, that sudo debug system will only get the messages not filtered out by the Python loggers.
 For example, the log level of the python logger will be an additional filter for the log messages, and is usually very different from what level is set in sudo.conf for the sudo debug system.